pyrkamarcin/CommonDataLayer/docs/architecture/storage.md

 # Storage Layer
 Consists of repositories for storing data.

-Currently we support 2 types of repositories:
+Currently, we support 2 types of repositories:

 - Document
     - PostgreSQL
 - Timeseries